 From Ipoh you can leave the railway line for a while to visit the beautiful island of Pulau Pangkor (via Lumut) with some of the best beaches on this side of Peninsular Malaysia.

-Back on the railway line after Ipoh there are a couple of smaller interesting towns you could visit.
+Back on the railway line after Ipoh, there are a couple of smaller interesting towns you could visit.

 The Royal town of Kuala Kangsar in Perak state, or Taiping and the nearby Maxwell Hill.

-Next stop has to be the island of Penang and the historic city of Georgetown, which is just a short ferry ride from Butterworth Railway Station.
+The next stop has to be the island of Penang and the historic city of Georgetown, which is just a short ferry ride from Butterworth Railway Station.

 From Penang, if you have the time, you could continue your journey to Phuket or Krabi by boat.